What Is Somatic Therapy?

 Woman reconnecting with her body during somatic therapy session in Surrey

-When you've lived through stress, trauma, or long-term anxiety, your body doesn't just “move on.”
+When you’ve lived through stress, trauma, or long-term anxiety, your body doesn’t just “move on.”
+It adapts.
+It holds tension, habits, and survival responses, sometimes long after the event is over.

-The Body Remembers: Why Talk Alone Isn’t Always Enough
+Why Talk Therapy Isn’t Always Enough

-What Happens in Somatic Therapy?
+What to Expect in Somatic Therapy

 • Track sensations with curiosity and without judgment

-• Practice grounding or breathing exercises
+• Practice grounding, orienting, or breathwork

-• Explore small, mindful movements
+• Explore small, gentle movements

-• Chronically anxious or “on edge”
+• Feel chronically anxious or “on edge”

 At Tidal Trauma Centre, we often recommend somatic therapy for clients navigating: